An incredible superfood, Kale is one of the healthiest vegetables on the planet.

-Make fresh kale salad, kale pesto, vegetarian kale burger, kale chips, saute with your favourite aromatics and spices, braise with garlic, chillies or tomato, or boil kale and add walnuts, juice the leaves or make a kale smoothie in a high speed blender.
+Make fresh kale salad, kale pesto, vegetarian kale burger, kale chips, saute with your favorite aromatics and spices, braise with garlic, chilies or tomato, or boil kale and add walnuts, juice the leaves or make a kale smoothie in a high speed blender.

 But if you like it soft and silky it’s best to boil it (or braise it) and it comes out decadently delicious, silky and smooth.